-Artificial intelligence (AI) has quickly moved from futuristic concept to a daily companion to people across all industries – including HR.
-Whether it’s streamlining admin, generating content or sparking ideas, readily available AI tools like ChatGPT, Claude, and Perplexity are helping lighten the load across the profession.
+Artificial intelligence (AI) is now a daily companion to people across all industries – including HR.
+Whether it's streamlining admin, generating content or sparking ideas, readily available AI tools like ChatGPT, Claude, and Perplexity are helping lighten the load across the profession.

-But with great power comes great responsibility.
-HR plays a uniquely trusted role within organisations and with that comes the expectation –and the obligation – to handle sensitive employee data with care.
+HR plays a uniquely trusted role within organisations, and that trust comes with real responsibilities.
 As AI becomes more embedded in HR workflows, the risks around data privacy, bias, and legal compliance grow.
-And the truth is, general-purpose AI tools aren’t built for the realities of HR.
+And the truth is, general-purpose AI tools are not built for the realities of HR.

 Jump to a section